 Receive the latest pro-life news & legal alerts

 Stay informed as we advance the human right to life.

 New Mexico Abortion Quick Facts

-- Abortion is legal and available for any reason up till birth.
+- Abortion is legal and available for any reason up till birth in New Mexico.

 - Chemical abortion pills need regulation in New Mexico and can be prescribed via telemedicine.

 Americans United for Life advances the human right to life across the spectrum of issues confronting the dignity of the human person.
 AUL’s comprehensive analysis of New Mexico’s state laws on human life span the full spectrum of life issues from abortion, to health and safety protections, to patient informed consent, to conscience rights and bioethics.